Aurubius_Bulgaria_Pirdop_web

 A new additional treatment system for secondary hood off-gases has been in operation since March 2016.
 The new system utilizes a modern procedure known as Sulfacid technology, which is unique in Bulgaria and in the entire copper smelting industry.

 In addition, a converter slag cooling optimization project (using pot cooling instead of pit cooling) went into regular operation in early 2020.
 This new facility further reduces the sulfur dioxide emissions and fugitive emissions from the smelting processes.
 The project will be expanded during the next several years to optimize cooling of the slags from the flash smelting furnace as well.
+The permit for the expansion was obtained in July 2024 and the construction started in September of the same year.
 More than 11,000 m² of green areas will also be rehabilitated as part of the project.

 Aurubis assumes responsibility for environmental conservation.
 The plant is located near nature conservation areas.
 The closest are the Tsentralen Balkan buffer, about 1 km away, and Sregdna Gora about 2 km away.
 Protecting nature and biodiversity is one of our environmental targets, and Aurubis Bulgaria has defined measures to improve the habitat conditions of plants and animals.
 For example, we have taken the initiative to rehabilitate areas by planting grasses, bushes and trees.
 Defunct landfill areas on the premises are renatured in the course of their closing.
 Other environmental projects to reduce emissions likewise have a positive impact on the environment.
 For example, the reduction in metal emissions to water, which have been reduced by over 98 % since 2000, improves habitat conditions in rivers.